 - Weather description (clear, cloudy, etc)

-Or, let's aggregate by wind direction, using next Pie chart.
+Then, aggregation by wind direction, using a pie chart.
 We can see that the prevailing wind in Belgrade last year was of southeast (SE) direction (also known as Košava).

 If you want to know what type of weather was dominant last year in Belgrade, you just have to look at next chart.
 Apparently clear skies (vedro).